Frequently Asked Questions

 The Observatory is a platform which aims to enhance the comparative knowledge and evidence on the current employment and labour market trends and short term fluctuations in the Western Balkan region and the governments’ responses to the COVID-19 crisis.

-The Observatory is developed as a part of the 3-year Regional Cooperation Council’s (RCC) Employment and Social Affairs Platform 2 project (ESAP 2), funded by the European Union (EU), and implemented jointly with the International Labour Organization (ILO).
+The Observatory is developed as a part of the 3-year Regional Cooperation Council’s (RCC) Employment and Social Affairs Platform project (ESAP), funded by the European Union (EU), and implemented jointly with the International Labour Organization (ILO).

 What data are available in the observatory?